Back to Basics: A Comparison of the Boston Terrier and the French Bulldog

 The Frenchie’s forelegs are short, stout, straight, muscular and set wide apart.
 "Short” must again be taken in its historical context, when the Frenchie was a much rangier, longer-legged dog.
 Although Frenchies are not a square breed, they should also not be reminiscent of caterpillars, with long bodies and overly short legs.
 Such dogs are often achondroplastic dwarfs and must never be rewarded in the show ring.
 The Frenchie’s hindquarters are strong and muscular and slightly longer than the forelegs such as to elevate the loins above the withers.

 The Boston’s forequarters are well laid back, with sloping shoulders, which allows for the Boston’s stylish movement.
 The forelegs are straight in bone and, unlike the Frenchie, are set only moderately wide apart, resulting in a narrower-appearing dog.
 Hindquarters have strong, well-muscled thighs, with good bend of stifle and short hocks; straight stifles are a fault.
 The Frenchie standard does not mention rear angulation, but being a moderate breed, they should neither be over-angulated nor straight behind.
-Moderate angulation allows the free, vigorous and unrestrained movement called for in the standard.
+Moderate angulation allows the free, vigorous and unrestrained movement called for in the breed standard.

 The Boston Terrier is a sure-footed, straight-gaited dog, with both the forelegs and hind legs moving straight ahead in line with perfect rhythm, each step indicating grace and power.
 With this description and being similar in width both in front and behind, the Boston will double track, with crossing over at either end being a serious fault.